stellar/go/DEVELOPING.md

 ## Installing dependencies

-Dependencies are managed using [Modules](https://github.com/golang/go/wiki/Modules) and will be installed as they are required by the Go tool.

-Go module dependencies for the packages you are building will be installed automatically when running any Go command that requires them.
+Dependencies are managed using [Modules](https://github.com/golang/go/wiki/Modules).
+Dependencies for the packages you are building will be installed automatically when running any Go command that requires them.
 If you need to pre-download all dependencies for the repository for offline development, run `go mod download`.

 See [Dependency management](#dependency-management) for more details.